smpsnr/AbsurdEngine/README.md

     * Select `AbsurdEngine/src_android`, choose *Edit*, then *Next*
     * *Add* the following exclusion pattern: `org/OpenUDID/`

-If you __do__ plan on using advertisements, you must first reference the Google Play Services SDK:
+If you __do__ plan on using advertisements, you must first reference the Google Play Services library:

-* Install the Google Place Services SDK
+* Install Google Play Services
-    * In the Android SDK Manager ( `sdk/tools/android` ), install *Extras -> Google Place Services*
+    * In the Android SDK Manager ( `sdk/tools/android` ), install *Extras -> Google Play Services*
     * Make a copy of the Google Play Services library project ( `sdk/extras/google/google_play_services/libproject/google-play-services_lib` ) to use in Eclipse
 * Reference the Google Play Services library project from the AbsurdEngine
     * *File -> Import -> Existing Android Code Into Workspace*